Teton Pass

 Range over Powder River Pass.
 The direct route

-familiar to the three hunters would have lead
+familiar to the three hunters would have lead them

-Indians guides argued this route was better
+guides argued this route was better because of

-because of better game hunting for provisions.
+better game hunting for provisions.
+This lead them

-from the south east at Jackson Hole.
-On
+east at Jackson Hole.
+On September 5, 1811 Hunt

-an easy well beaten trail; snow whitened the
+described Teton Pass as an easy well beaten trail;

-time that Astorians crossed Teton Pass.
+the last time that Astorians crossed Teton Pass.

 Hunt did eventually reach the

-Pacific, but the trip could not be described as
+Pacific, but the trip could not be described as a

-ran low, others drowned.
-Six months earlier the
+others drowned.
+Six months earlier the Canadian

-Astorians, they had succeeded in building Fort
+succeeded in building Fort Astoria beneath a large

-business was poor, and the ship was no more.
-It
+American flag, but business was poor, and the ship

-had been seized by Indians and the captain was
+was no more.
+It had been seized by Indians and the

-murdered.
-Subsequently the boat was blown up
+captain was murdered.
+Subsequently the boat was

-branches of the Astor expedition could do was
+two branches of the Astor expedition could do was

 unite and try to make their way back home to the